darklab8/fl-darklint/README.md

 P.S. `~/bin/darklint.exe` must be any valid bin path (`echo $PATH`, `echo %PATH%` to get the list) accessable by your tool from where u are going to use it.

+## after installation

+- go to Freelancer folder root and apply with `darklint format`

 ## Simplified usage:

 - just [download here](https://github.com/darklab8/fl-darklint/releases)